liuyehcf/BlogSource/resources/english/dictionary/Eudic.md

 1. strip China of developing status
 1. academic perspective; engineering perspective
 1. the army is probing forward
-1. a plume of smoke; plumes of smoke
+1. a plume of smoke; plumes of smoke; 一缕烟;滚滚浓烟
 1. I'll see to it
 1. after all these, I realize that you no longer have to prove yourself so much to people
 1. stay afloat; keep afloat
 1. make a living; make a fortune
 1. happiness quotient; intelligence quotient; emotional quotient
 1. formal education; self education
-1. LGBTQ
+1. LGBTQ; Lesbian, Gay, Bisexual, Transgender, and Queer
 1. the economy and artificial intelligence will be on the agenda
 1. they're also noting that N95 masks offer protection against this type of air pollution
 1. health officials are urging New Yorkers to limit strenuous outdoor activity in areas under air quality alerts